D4dx-backend/ward-management/ward-management-system/STRUCTURE_RESET_SOLUTION.md

 ### Step 1: Use the Reset Button
 1. Go to the Docker Survey page
-2. Click on "Cluster Visits" tab
+2. Click on "House Visits" tab
 3. Click the red "Reset Structure" button
 4. Wait for the reset to complete